-Total interest expense (which includes deposit, federal funds purchased, securities sold under agreement to repurchase, and borrowed funds) totaled \$14.8, \$6.6 and \$5.1 million for 2019, 2018 and 2017 respectively.
-The increased expense is approximately 68.4% attributable to the rising interest rate environment in 2019 as compared to 2018 and almost entirely attributable in the 2018 to 2017 comparison.
+Total interest expense (which includes deposit, federal funds purchased, securities sold under agreement to repurchase, and borrowed funds) totaled \$10.4, \$14.8 and \$6.6 million for 2020, 2019 and 2018 respectively.
+The decreased expense is approximately 134.2% attributable to the falling interest rate environment in 2020 as compared to 2019 and approximately the increased expense is 68.4% attributable to the rising interest rate environment in the 2019 to 2018 comparison.
 Borrowed fund balances increased in January of 2019, as a result of the acquisition of Bank of Geneva.
-All of 2015's borrowings have since matured in December of 2017 and December of 2018.
+2015's three year borrowing matured in December of 2018.